sadiechi/research/README.md

 #### What is something kind that someone has done for you?

+When my dad drives me to classes or orchestra sometimes during the week.

 #### If you were describing programming to someone who knows nothing about it, what would you say?

 Programming tells a computer exactly what to do and how to work.

 #### Which parts of this course made you feel doubtful of your own innate ability?

+Maybe seeing other classmates assesmentswork, I think it was helpful to know what others are doing but seeing how some people in the class had alot more experience definitely made me feel a little doubtful of my ability (but not overwhelmingly).

 #### What is a fixed mindset?

+In a fixed mindset, people believe that their qualities e.g. intelligence are fixed or talents are inherent, and therefore cannot grow.
+I always thought this is a very close minded and limited mindset, as it pretty much stops you from growing and developing your qualities.
+FOr example when people say I'm a very talented muscician and they could never be a violinist like me, which is not true at all and almost undermines the hardwork I put in.
+As well as the fact any one can develop those skills, and shouldn't limit themselves, even if development might come a little slower.

 #### What is something kind you have done for someone else?